 NFL teams debuting alternate helmets, jerseys for the 2022 season

-NFL teams debuting alternate helmets, jerseys in 2022 originally appeared on NBC Sports Boston
+NFL teams debuting alternate helmets, jerseys in 2022 originally appeared on NBC Sports Philadelphia

 NFL teams are set to sport some alternate helmets and jerseys this season.